Collective Security Treaty Organization: 2003 to 2012

 On 10 December 2010, the member states approved a declaration establishing a CSTO peacekeeping force and a declaration of the CSTO member states, in addition to signing a package of joint documents.

 Since 21 December 2011, the Treaty parties can veto the establishment of new foreign military bases in the member states of the Collective Security Treaty Organization (CSTO).

-On 28 June 2012, Uzbekistan submitted a notification to the CSTO to suspended its membership.
+On 28 June 2012, Uzbekistan submitted a notification to the CSTO to suspend its membership.
 In December 2012, the CSTO Collective Security Council decided to suspend Uzbekistan.